gtheilman/OnCallAssignments/README.md

 **Step 6:**  Sign up for a [Twilio account](https://www.twilio.com/)

-The Twilio website takes you through the process of obtaining a phone number.
+The Twilio website takes you through the process of obtaining a phone number, but [this video](https://www.youtube.com/watch?v=MR5sAZUlx_0) might also help.
 At this point, you don't need to provide Twilio a credit card.
 The phone number used in the demo account is limited, but sufficient for testing purposes.

-**Step 7:**  Enter your Twiliio credentials into the application.
+**Step 7:**  Enter your Twilio credentials into the application.

+This is the AccountSID and AuthToken associated with your Twilio account.
+They are entered under "Credentials" in the application.

 **Step 8:**  Call the Twilio phone number from a cell phone.